MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-management-portal.md

 The Kaizala management portal can be used by the following users:

-- **IT administrators**  Use the portal to set up groups and manage users within these groups in a secure and compliant manner.
+- **IT administrators** -- Use to set up groups and manage users within these groups in a secure and compliant manner.
 For example, an administrator can add or remove users from a specific group, or remove a user from all organization groups, so that when an employee leaves, the person doesn't remain a member of organization groups, and doesn't have access to organization data.

-- **Developers**  Use the portal to either create a new Kaizala Action, or customize a Kaizala Action.
-Developers can also add a new Connector to integrate their internal or external systems with Kaizala.
+- **Developers** -- Use to either create a new Kaizala Action or customize a Kaizala Action.
+Developers can also add a new connector to integrate their internal or external systems with Kaizala.

-- **Business User**  Can view built-in reports, with real-time data updates, for Kaizala Actions shared in organization groups.
+- **Business User** -- Use to view built-in reports, with real-time data updates, for Kaizala Actions shared in organization groups.

 ![Kaizala management portal](media/f14b188f-e1a2-4a72-8ca1-d05fcada255a.png)